k21971/CrecelleHack/doc/variantfixes.md

     "medium" is omitted from sized item descriptions.
 Defaults to true.
 - Revert changes to scrolls of enchant weapon.
   - This change was undercooked and damaged game balance significantly.
+- Throwing or hitting monsters with lanterns or lamps can cause oil to splatter everywhere.
+If the object is lit and nonmagical, the oil can occasionally catch on fire.

 ## New Monsters
 - Killer Coins